Destroyer7s/WordFilter/README.md

 ## Overview

 `WordFilter.py` is a Python script designed to filter out offensive words and phrases from a given text file.
 The script uses a list of bad words from `badwords.txt` and employs a flexible pattern matching mechanism to identify and replace variations of these words, including intentional misspellings and character substitutions.
-Additionally, a list of good words from `goodwords.txt` can be used for reference.
+Additionally, a list of mixed words from `wordlist.txt` can be used for reference.

 ## Features